Dave-Gilbert/rgen/README.md

 When grading a question, the instructor may choose to grade a single question or a small group of questions in sequence for each student.
-The following menu is used to provide notes for the student for a single question.
+The following menu is used to provide comments and grades for a single question.
 The menu at the top shows a list of comments and their associated scores which the instructor may select from.
-Rgen computes the total score for the question as comments are added.
+Rgen computes the total score for the question as comments are appended.
 In this example the student has made 3 common mistakes, and scores 5/10 total.

 ![Example Student Evaluating Q](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_2.png)

 The menu presents a list of 14 different possible comments.
 Some comments have fixed point values assigned to them, i.e.  "0   no answer" and "10    Good".
-Some comments have no point value associated with them, others show -2, or -4 points.
+Some comments have no point value associated with them, others show -1, -2, or -4 and are meant to be selected in combination.

 ## RGEN Modifying a Rubric